matheus-pereira/elric/website/versioned_docs/version-26.x/TutorialReactNative.md

 export default Intro;
 ```

-Now let's use React's test renderer and Jest's snapshot feature to interact with the component and capture the rendered output and create a snapshot file:
+Now let's use React's test renderer and elric's snapshot feature to interact with the component and capture the rendered output and create a snapshot file:

 ```tsx title="__tests__/Intro-test.js"
 import React from 'react';